 Changing chart axes

-You can change the chart view to exclude usage-specific credits using the Include credits in chart checkbox in the right panel.
+You can change the chart view to exclude usage-specific credits by unchecking the Include credits in cost checkbox in the right panel.

 The following preset views are available:

-- Last month, all products: Same as (1), but grouped by products (for example, Compute Engine or Cloud Storage).
+- Current month, all products: Same as (1), but grouped by products (for example, Compute Engine or Cloud Storage).

 Filtering and grouping

-- Time range: You can select a preset or custom time range for which you want to chart cost data.
-The default is Last month.
+- Time range: You can select a preset or custom time range for charting cost data.
+The default is Current month.

 - Projects: You can select all projects under the billing account (default) or select a subset of projects by clicking them in the list.